smaurice101/readthedocs/docs/source/lsm.rst

 .. figure:: lsm5.png
    :scale: 70%

-What LSAI engine actually does
+What PrecisionOdds engine actually does
 ===============================

 At a high level, the code builds a probabilistic "digital twin" of an NHL game that updates in real time as events happen (shots, goals, hits, penalties, etc.).